McMaster-University-Library/ww2aerocharts/readme.md

 ## Integration Guidance ##
 For the Welcome Modal integrated with another window, the main work will be as follows:

-a.
-Copy above files to the target root dir.
+1. Copy above files to the target root dir.
 If there are conflicts of file name, you should change file name accordingly.
-b.
-Open the file of index.html.
+2. Open the file of index.html.
-c.
-Copy the code line 4, 5 as below, then paste them to the related position in the main html file of background window.
+3. Copy the code line 4, 5 as below, then paste them to the related position in the main html file of background window.
 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">
 <link rel="stylesheet" type="text/css" href="style.css">
 ```
-d.
-Copy the code of from line 8 to line 69, then paste them to the related position in the main html file of background window.
+4. Copy the code of from line 8 to line 69, then paste them to the related position in the main html file of background window.
-e.
-Edit the main html file of the background window, you can change contents of every slide or add slides according to the code comments of modal.
+5. Edit the main html file of the background window, you can change contents of every slide or add slides according to the code comments of modal.
-f.
-Launch the main html file of the background window in browser to check the effect, you maybe need to change the position of both windows, so modify “position” and “z-index” style attribute in div.
+6. Launch the main html file of the background window in browser to check the effect, you maybe need to change the position of both windows, so modify “position” and “z-index” style attribute in div.

 In the example below, the z-index value of the welcome/guidance modal is set to a higher number than the main map window, ensuring that it will be displayed above it.
 ```html